Blog

 Cassie Ramsay Social Committee Chair

-Sandy adjourned the meeting at 8:50pm.
+Sandy opened the meeting at 7:35 pm.

-• COCC Meeting Minutes – February 2019
+• COCC Meeting Minutes – February 2020

 Candlelight Oaks Civic Club, Inc